Willow River, British Columbia: Social & Religion

 Holding services in the school were the Lutherans during the 1920/30s, the United Church during the 1940s, and the Brethren in the 1950s.

 Over the years, 90 percent of the town's children passed through the Baptist Sunday school.
 At 84, Raines still conducted some services, having never drawn a salary from the church.
 He collaborated with the Salvation Army from Prince George, who would both be involved in the Baptist services as well as hold their own in the church building during the 1940s and 1950s.
 Renamed the Willow River Gospel Chapel, the old building was too small by 1970.
 Fundraising, volunteer labour, and using materials from the demolished community hall, the new building opened on the east corner of Muriel and Coonsey in 1972.
 Subsequent pastors averaged three-year terms, and a loan financed the trailer acquired for their accommodation.
 A Pioneer Girls club operated.
 In 1982, the 82-member congregation paid off the $13,000 mortgage.
 Pastors from Village Missions served from 1969.
 A small congregation currently exists.

 Of the two key women's groups in existence, the League (WRHL), formed in 1949, revolved around an evangelical Christian core, and the Ladies Auxiliary (LA), formed in 1953, followed a more conservative position.
 The League conducted an annual service in the church.
 The League's weekly meetings focused upon supporting missions work and providing an opportunity to acknowledge milestones in members' lives.
 The group held fundraising events to benefit the disadvantaged both locally and overseas.
 Although the women were supportive of the Salvation Army aims, only one or two were actual members of this denomination.
 The LA also fundraised for community causes, hosted social events, and supported the Scout cub activities.
 The PTA, active for several years, was dissolved into this group, and the advantage of combined League and Auxiliary activities noted.

-In 1923, Bessie Raines (1902–90) married Harry Smith (1893–1972).

-Their children were Garry (1937–2009) and Marjorie.
-Garry suffered a compound fracture of his leg in a freak accident.
-Bessie was the first organist at the church and was a Sunday school teacher.
-She was the inaugural WRHL secretary 1949–59, and a delegate to the Convention in Toronto.
-She was the founding Girl Guide captain (1952), but the group receives no mention after 1956.
-When Garry married Rosemary (Rose) Cockle, the couple initially remained residents, but had moved to Prince George before the mid-1960s when Garry fatally struck a pedestrian.
-In 1959, Bessie departed for Mile 98 (McGregor) where her husband worked.
-Marjorie married Robert (Bob) Coles, and they lived at Upper Fraser.